Accelerate - Building and Scaling High-Performing Technology Organizations - Book review and my personal notes and insights

 The content here is under the Attribution 4.0 International (CC BY 4.0) license

-Delivering software fast and keeping the quality is challenging (Dave Farley challenges the potential tread-off between speed and quality, elaborating on the argument that the one depends on the other, instead of the one blocks the other).
-Accelerate brings the light through data on the devops culture and practices.
-Devops (even though the term wasn’t there?) has been adopted by the industry for a while and Accelerate dives into the practices on what makes successful teams to delivery software fast and also what hold them back to improve the delivery process.
-Besides that the book is accessible for different profiles within the technology world (software engineer, cyber security, quality engineer, etc) [1].
+Delivering software fast and keeping quality is challenging (Dave Farley challenges the potential trade-off between speed and quality, elaborating on the argument that the one depends on the other, instead of the one blocking the other).
+Accelerate brings the light through data on the DevOps culture and practices.
+DevOps (even though the term wasn’t there?) has been adopted by the industry for a while and Accelerate dives into the practices of what makes successful teams deliver software fast and also what holds them back from improving the delivery process.
+Besides that, the book is accessible for different profiles within the technology world (software engineer, cyber security, quality engineer, etc) [1].

-This post follow the same structure as the book, but instead of three (as the third one is related to a study case and challenges faced) it will be split into two parts.
-The first, will go through the results found and the second, will dive into the research process.
+This post follows the same structure as the book, but instead of three (as the third one is related to a study case and challenges faced) it will be split into two parts.
+The first will go through the results found and the second, will dive into the research process.

 Part 1

-The first part of the book focus on the insights that the data showed to researches, pointing to which capabilities leads to improvement on software delivery.
-The premise used is that business as usual is not enough to innovate and strive to success on business, according to the authors, a Gartner survey showed that 47% of the CEO’s face pressure to delivery digital transformation.
-On the other hand, if the CEO’s face that pressure, part of it might impact how companies delivery software.
+The first part of the book focuses on the insights that the data showed to researchers, pointing to which capabilities lead to improvement in software delivery.
+The premise used is that business as usual is not enough to innovate and strive to succeed in business, according to the authors, a Gartner survey showed that 47% of CEOs face pressure to deliver digital transformation.
+On the other hand, if the CEOs face that pressure, part of it might impact how companies deliver software.
+Note that the delivery of software is not something new that was introduced by Accelerate, Alistair in 2004 was pointing towards a Crystal Clear that has as its first property frequent delivery.
+[2].

 The four metrics as described by the authors focus on the global outcome, rather than the velocity itself.
 Global outcome is an approach that is harder to game in terms of velocity.
 It even makes it easier to see the effect on the deliverables.

-• Lead time: Measures how long it takes from a request until it is available for the customer to use that (often related to deployed to production).
+• Lead time (LT): Measures how long it takes from a request until it is available for the customer to use (often related to deployment to production).

-• Deployment frequency: This metric is associated with the pain that engineers have to deploy changes for customers.
+• Deployment frequency (DF): This metric is associated with the pain that engineers have to deploy changes for customers.

-• Mean time to restore (MTTR): Restore is measured on how long it takes for something to get fixed is it is broken, it is related to next metric.
+• Mean time to restore (MTTR): Restore is measured by how long it takes for something to get fixed if it is broken, it is related to the next metric.

-• Change fail percentage: How often you fail.
+• Change fail percentage (CFP): How often you fail, if anything gets into production that fails.

-Personally I liked the image that IT Revolution. made with the metrics, it makes it easier to remember and the adaptation that was made in the post is a welcome for people that want to have a taste of what the book looks like.
+I liked the image that IT Revolution made with the metrics, it makes it easier to remember and the adaptation that was made in the post is welcome for people who want to have a taste of what the book looks like.

 Capabilities

-The key for metrics are connected to 24 capabilities that impacts on the global outcome, depending on which capability is being inspected, it might interfere in one or more metrics used.
+The key for metrics is connected to 24 capabilities that impact the global outcome, depending on which capability is being inspected, it might interfere with one or more metrics used.

 In total, 24 capabilities were found [3], they were classified into five categories: